 The tensile rating on a powerlifting barbell should be 190kpi at least if you want it to have a high yield.

-Additionally, spin should also be minimal, particularly if you are using powerlifting barbell to perform exercises like the military press, bench press, and back squat.
-However, the spin should not be completely absent as it is still required to do exercises like he front squat which will need the bar to rotate a bit.
+Additionally, the spin should also be minimal, particularly if you are using a powerlifting barbell to perform exercises like the military press, bench press, and back squat.
+However, the spin should not be completely absent as it is still required to do exercises like the front squat which will need the bar to rotate a bit.

 Powerlifting barbells have a high knurling position so that you can get a controlled and good grip.
 The best powerlifting barbells will have central knurling as well as they provide the best grips during squats.